hugoroussel/defiris/README.md

 Ultimately the idea would be to deposit asset into a contract and get yield from multiple pools : so you stake eth and receive dai, wbtc, bal etc..

 # What has been done

 1. Simulate the aave market => check test file in `aave-test.js`
 2. Simple unsafe 2 counter-parties based on the aave market
+3. Simple unsafe multiple counter-parties based on the aave market

 # Design choices

 The users send base assets DAI, ETH, USDC to the contract that then chooses a pool for them

 # To do

-- [ ] Generalize the contract to multiple parties
+- [x] Generalize the contract to multiple parties
+- [ ] Add a second pool :)
+- [ ] Think about adding more assets/multiple assets by users
+- [ ] add a frontend
+- [ ] add non stablecoin assets
+- [ ] Think about letting users withdraw at anytime
 - [ ] Add security features : safeMath, non Reentrancy, timeLocks etc..

+# "Maths"

 Concerning first to do : users should be able to send multiple assets and get their respective shares of the interest.